 - At least 30 days during summer vacations

 When the parents live more than 100 miles apart, the Order allows the weekend schedule to remain the same or be reduced to only one weekend in the month, eliminates the Thursday night visit, keeps holidays the same, and allows for a longer access period during the summer and spring breaks, extending visitan to 42 days.

 Other Visitation Orders

 If the Standard Possession Order will not work in any case, it can be modified to accommodate workable changes.
-This can be done with the help of a family law attorney who is experienced in Texas child custody issues.
+This can be done with the help of an attorney who is experienced in Texas child custody issues.
 Possession Orders can be modified to alternating weeks, split weeks with alternating weekends, day visits without overnights, and other arrangements.
 For a child under three, the matter becomes more complicated.
 The court will look at various factors to determine how best to handle visitation with the overarching idea that it is in the child’s best interests to have parenting time with both parents.
 In these cases, it is recommended that you work out your arrangement with the help of your attorney.

 Our Dallas Family Law Firm is Here to Help

 At O’Neil Wysocki P.C., we have been providing superior family law representation to individuals and families for many years.
 Our outstanding team has accumulated more than 90 years of shared experience with results that have led to recognition by such legal industry organizations as Avvo with a perfect 10.0 Super rating and listings as Super Lawyers.
 We strive to provide sensitive and diligent guidance in these very personal legal matters with the aim of helping you achieve the best possible result.

 We are available at (972) 852-8000.
 Call us to set up your consultation with an experienced attorney today.